 Dominic Larson recently asked me to appear on the Startup Life Podcast.
 During the interview, Dominic posed an interesting question based on a hot news topic of the day.
-Do the dance moves in the Fortnite video game constitute copyright infringement against the television characters from which they were copied?
+Do the dance moves in the Fortnite game constitute copyright infringement against the television characters from which they were copied?
 I was perplexed by the question – so much so that I went out and researched the issue.
 The topic is a fascinating one which I explore in this video: [Read more…] about Fortnite, Dances, And Copyright Infringement

 Copyright and DMCA Law

 If there is one area of law that is the center of attention online, copyright is it.
 In this section, we cover copyright and DMCA topics you need to know about.

 The Copyright Office launched a new online DMCA agent registration system in December 2016.
 In a controversial move, the Office decided to require parties that had previously registered in the old system to re-register in the new online system.
 The DMCA agent registration deadline is approaching soon – the end of December 2017.
 Failure to enroll in the new system will compromise the safe harbor protections of the DMCA, so companies who haven’t registered to this point must get moving.
 [Read more…] about DMCA Agent Registration Deadline Approaching Quickly

 Lo, the year was 2011 when companies operating online learned the Copyright Office was going to launch an online registration system for DMCA agents to replace the horse and buggy paper registration system then in place.
 And lo did we wait…and wait…and wait some more.
-Now, after only five years and what is likely more money spent than one could remotely justify, the magic day is upon us.
+Now, after only five years, the magic day is upon us.
 The Copyright Office is launching a new online DMCA agent registration system on December 1, 2016.
 [Read more…] about Online DMCA Agent Registration – Copyright Office Launches System